 One of the all-time great lines from any movie, let alone Tom Hanks' estimable body of work, and one that swiftly transcended the film it came from to become a catch-all phrase applied to any issue, however major or minor.

-Long story short, the Apollo 13 crew—commander and pilot Jim Lovell Jr., command module pilot John Swigert Jr., and lunar module pilot Fred Haise Jr.—were two days into their mission and approximately 100,000 miles away from Earth when wiring in the oxygen-stirring fan in the number two oxygen tank short-circuited and ignited the Teflon insulation, causing an explosion shortly after they were directed to stir the tanks—and resulting in quadruple failure as they could literally see their oxygen floating into the ether.
+The Apollo 13 crew—commander and pilot Jim Lovell Jr., command module pilot John Swigert Jr., and lunar module pilot Fred Haise Jr.—were approximately 100,000 miles away from Earth when wiring in the oxygen-stirring fan short-circuited and ignited the Teflon insulation, causing an explosion—and resulting in quadruple failure as they could literally see their oxygen floating into the ether.

 Not that anyone in space or on the ground knew what had caused the explosion at the time.
 Rather, what they knew was that the crew's chances of survival all of a sudden seemed slim.